5 Research-Backed Elements of a High Growth Culture

 Our 25+ years of experience with clients combined with our research of 410 companies across eight industries highlight five key elements of an organizational culture that can support high growth and success:

-1. A Clear, Believable, and Implementable Strategic Purpose
+1. The Growth Strategy is Clear, Believable, and Implementable

-A healthy corporate culture is based upon a clear, compelling vision and the strategic plan to achieve the vision.
-The first steps to a clear, believable and implementable strategy are to have agreement on four strategic drivers:
+A high performing corporate culture is based upon a clear growth strategy.
+The first steps to a clear, believable and implementable strategy are to have agreement on five strategic growth drivers:

 Vision